 Inline Editing is a new technology introduced in CKEditor 4 that allows you to select any editable element on the page and edit it in-place.
 As a result, the editor can be used to edit content that looks just like the final page.

-It is a total WYSIWYG experience, because not only the edited content will look like the final, but also the page and the context where the content is placed is the real one.
+It is a total WYSIWYG experience, because not only the edited content looks like the final outcome, but also the page and the context where the content is placed is the real one.
 Unlike in classic editor, there is no